Feminism: Sexuality

 Feminist views on sexuality vary, and have differed by historical period and by cultural context.
 Feminist attitudes to female sexuality have taken a few different directions.
 Matters such as the sex industry, sexual representation in the media, and issues regarding consent to sex under conditions of male dominance have been particularly controversial among feminists.
 This debate has culminated in the late 1970s and the 1980s, in what came to be known as the feminist sex wars, which pitted anti-pornography feminism against sex-positive feminism, and parts of the feminist movement were deeply divided by these debates.
 Feminists have taken a variety of positions on different aspects of the sexual revolution from the 1960s and 70s.
 Over the course of the 1970s, a large number of influential women accepted lesbian and bisexual women as part of feminism.

 Sex industry

 Opinions on the sex industry are diverse.
 Feminists who are critical of the sex industry generally see it as the exploitative result of patriarchal social structures which reinforce sexual and cultural attitudes complicit in rape and sexual harassment.
-Alternately, feminists who support at least part of the sex industry argue that it can be a medium of feminist expression and a means for women to take control of their sexuality.
-For the views of feminism on male prostitutes see the article on male prostitution.
+Alternately, feminists who support at least part of the sex industry argue that it can be a medium of feminist expression and reflect a woman's right to control and define her own sexuality.

-Feminist views of pornography range from condemnation of pornography as a form of violence against women, to an embracing of some forms of pornography as a medium of feminist expression.
+Feminist views of pornography range from condemnation of pornography as a form of violence against women, to an embracing of some forms of pornography as a medium of feminist expression and a legitimate career.
 Similarly, feminists' views on prostitution vary, ranging from critical to supportive.